Trusted WordPress tutorials, when you need them most.

 There are 3 plans to choose from:

 • Multilingual Blog.
 For €39, you can use WPML on one production and three development websites.
 You’ll also get access to the standard translation controls, so you can create multilingual content in the WordPress block editor.
-With that said, this is a good option for bloggers or website owners who want to translate small amounts of content, such as their highest-converting landing page.
+With that said, I think this a good option for bloggers or website owners who want to translate small amounts of content, such as your highest-converting landing page.

 • Multilingual Agency.
 For €199, you can use WPML on as many websites as you want.
-That said, this plan is perfect for WordPress developers, agencies, or anyone who manages a portfolio of client sites.
-You’ll also get 180,000 translation credits so it’s a good option if you need to automatically translate content in bulk.
+That said, I’d say this plan is perfect for WordPress developers, agencies, or anyone who manages a portfolio of client sites.
+You’ll also get 180,000 translation credits so in my opinion it’s perfect if you need to automatically translate content in bulk.

 WPML Review: Is it Worth It?

-It supports 65 languages by default, with the option to create your own variants.
-WPML can also help you connect with professional translators and offers automated translation services, so you can support additional languages with ease.
+I love how WPML supports 65 languages by default, with the option to create your own variants.
+This is perfect for businesses that need to connect with customers from around the world.
+Plus, WPML gives me the option to connect with professional translators and offers automated translation services, making it easy to support additional languages with ease.

-However, if you want to translate your entire website then we recommend upgrading to Multilingual CMS.
+However, if you want to translate your entire website then I recommend upgrading to Multilingual CMS.
 This is particularly true if you use WooCommerce to sell digital products, physical items, or services online.
-With this plan, you can translate your WooCommerce products and pages, ready to sell to an international audience.
+With this powerhouse of a plan, you can translate your WooCommerce products and pages, ready to sell to an international audience.

 Even better, this plan comes with 90,000 automatic translation credits.